-Kim Kardashian recently announced that she's getting into the shapewear business.
-But in less than a week, her latest project — originally slated to be called “Kimono Solutionwear” —stirred up so many accusations of cultural appropriation that she's walking back her initial announcement and renaming the yet-to-be-launched shapewear line altogether.
+Earlier this summer, Kim Kardashian announced her plans to get into the shapewear business.
+But it didn't take long for her latest project to backfire.
+Originally slated to be called “Kimono Solutionwear,” the name stirred up so many accusations of cultural appropriation that she walked back her initial announcement.
+She explained that she would be renaming the yet-to-be-launched shapewear line altogether.

-“I am always listening, learning and growing - I so appreciate the passion and varied perspectives that people bring to me.
-When I announced the name of my shapewear line, I did so with the best intentions in mind,” Kim tweeted Monday morning.
+“I am always listening, learning and growing — I so appreciate the passion and varied perspectives that people bring to me.
+When I announced the name of my shapewear line, I did so with the best intentions in mind,” Kim said at the time.
 “My brands and products are built with inclusivity and diversity at their core and after careful thought and consideration, I will be launching my Solutionwear brand under a new name.
 I will be in touch soon.
 Thank you for your understanding and support always.”

 "The mark consists of the word 'KIMONO' in a stylized font," says Business Insider.
 Trademark applications were also submitted for the phrases "Kimono Body" and "Kimono World."